luong-komorebi/Awesome-Linux-Software/README.md

 ### Productivity

+#### Automation
+- [Actionaz](http://actionaz.org/) - Automation tasks utility for Ubuntu/Linux
+- [Autokey](https://code.google.com/archive/p/autokey/) - A desktop automation utility for Linux allows you to manage collection of scripts and phrases, and assign abbreviations and hotkeys to these.
+- [Caffeine](https://launchpad.net/caffeine) - Prevents Ubuntu from automatically going to sleep.

 #### Dock
 - [Cairo-Dock](http://glx-dock.org/) - Cairo-Dock is a desktop interface that takes the shape of docks, desklets, panel, etc. [![Open-Source Software][OSS Icon]](https://github.com/Cairo-Dock)